 We are a project.
 We are exploring tradition through a modern lens and experimenting with new approaches to creating a meaningful Jewish experience for the the most inclusive audience.
 And we hope that you add your voice to the project and get involved.

 As for our history, JCP was founded in 2001 by several families that wanted to create a new model for celebrating Jewish life in the 21st Century.
-JCP created the first Jewish pre-school below Canal Street in our generation and our volunteer members have worked hard to establish JCP as a new model for creating Jewish community and through partnership with our Downtown Community Partners.
+JCP was incorporated in 2003, and created the first Jewish pre-school below Canal Street in our generation, which opened 2005.
+Our volunteer members have worked hard to establish JCP as a new model for creating Jewish community and through partnership with our Downtown Community Partners.

 JCP is not a dues-paying organization.
 We are supported by a number of foundations that believe in our mission and by the generous donations, tzedaka contributions, and support of every member of our community who make gifts to JCP at levels that are meaningful to them.